Parcel-NExT/Parcel_NExT/Parcel.NExT/Packages/Parcel.Plots/README.md

 Unfortunately, image rendering is platform dependent,and front-end dependent, so without creating all that bitmap, image, drawing infrastructure ourselves, this particular library at the moment handles everything as plain files.

+API style: data + dedicated configuration structure.
+Each plot type will have its own configuration structure that matches its plot type name.
+We have default values for all of configurations.

 ## Plot Types

 - [ ] Line Plot